xmtan1/exchange_compsec/distributed-system/lab-3/work/README.md

 The approach method of `find_successor` is "iterative".
 So that everytime a node has information about "next" lookup node, it will notify the original asking node and that node will continue asking the next on the list.
 This approach can avoid the case of "node failure" as in the "recursive" approach.
 For example, a node A asked node B about successor of ID x, then B tried to ask C, since B is not in charge of storing x,... in this scenario, A must wait for all asking steps to be completed, and if any node in this `chain` was down, maybe A will never know the location of x.

-### 1.3.
-Chord's self-stabilization

-Chord ring has an ability to re-distribite the contents during a node joing or node failure event.
-All nodes in this ring can also reach each others and fix the "broke connection".
-There are 3 functions to satify these constrains: `stabilize`, `notify` and `fixfinger`.

-- `stabilize` allows node to verify its status with n-immediate succesors (each node has a list of n-succesors).
-By calling this function, node can update the successor list (if any successor fails) or even check and update the predecessor.
-- `notify` is called when a node find its potenital successor.
-As above, when a node A has 3 successors B, C and D. If B failed, A will call `notify` to inform C that "now I'm your predecessor`, C after discarding B as its predecessor, will receive this notification and adopts A as its predecessor.
--`fixfinger` updates the finger table if needed, keeps the finger table always up-to-date.
+**Why Iterative?** We chose an iterative approach over recursive.
+If a node in the chain fails during a recursive call, the original requester might hang indefinitely.
+In the iterative approach, the requester controls the process and can handle timeouts or failures more gracefully.

+### 1.3 Self-Stabilization

+The Chord ring must handle dynamic joins and failures.
+Three key functions maintain ring integrity:

+- **Stabilize**: Verifies the node's immediate successor and updates the list.
+- **Notify**: Informs a node of its potential new predecessor.
+- **FixFinger**: Periodically updates the Finger Table to ensure efficient lookups.

+---

-## Part 2.
-Advanced features
+## Part 2: Advanced Features

-### 2.1.
-Data Security (Encryption)
+### 2.1 Data Security (Encryption)

-To ensure data privacy, files are not stored in plain text.
+Files are never stored in plain text.
 We implemented **AES-GCM (Advanced Encryption Standard with Galois/Counter Mode)** for end-to-end encryption.

-- **Encryption:** When `StoreFile` is executed, the client encrypts the file content using a shared secret key before sending it via RPC.
+- **Encryption**: The client encrypts the file content using a shared secret key before RPC transmission.
-- **Decryption:** When `Lookup` retrieves data, the client decrypts the received ciphertext.
-- **Storage:** Nodes only store encrypted blobs.
-Even if a node is compromised and its `Bucket` is inspected, the data remains unreadable without the key.
+- **Storage**: Nodes store only encrypted blobs.
+Even if a bucket is inspected, the data is unreadable without the key.
+- **Decryption**: The client decrypts the data upon retrieval (**Lookup**).

-### 2.2.
-Transport Security (TLS)
+### 2.2 Transport Security (TLS)

-To prevent man-in-the-middle attacks and eavesdropping, we secured the communication channel.
-- **Certificates:** Each node loads TLS certificates (`server.crt` and `server.key`) upon startup.
+To prevent Man-in-the-Middle (MITM) attacks, all communication is secured via TLS.

+- **Certificates**: Nodes load `server.crt` and `server.key` on startup.
-- **Secure gRPC:** We replaced `insecure.NewCredentials()` with `credentials.NewTLS(...)`.
-All internal Chord maintenance traffic (Stabilize, Notify) and client traffic (Put, Get) are encrypted over TLS.
+- **Secure gRPC**: We replaced `insecure.NewCredentials()` with `credentials.NewTLS(...)`.
+All traffic (Stabilize, Notify, Put, Get) is encrypted.

 ### 2.3.
 Fault-tolerance